makkes/flux-mc-control-plane/README.md

 ## Terminology

+### Roles

+This implementation defines several roles that reflect different use cases and permissions:

+* **Platform Administrator**: This is the most powerful role having access to the management cluster's repository.
+The platform admin creates workspaces and attaches clusters to be managed.
+* **Workspace Administrator**: This role grants access to an individual workspace's repository, managing all applications deployed to clusters in that workspace.
+* **Cluster Administrator**: This role grants access to a repository reconciled by a single cluster, allowing to deploy per-cluster applications.

 ### Workspace

 A workspace is considered as the primary grouping of multiple clusters.
 One cluster can only be part of one workspace.
 All resources managed as part of a workspace (e.g. applications to be deployed) are synchronized across all clusters in that workspace, i.e. all clusters in a workspace will receive the same set of resources specific to that workspace.